TalalNaveed/TalalNaveed/README.md

 ### About Me

-I'm a Computer Science and Finance student at NYU Abu Dhabi (minor in Applied Math, graduating May 2027), currently interning at **Baraka**, a YC backed fintech in Dubai, where I work on AI agent pipelines, automation, SQL against production data, and full stack features.
+I'm a Computer Science and Applied Maths student at NYU Abu Dhabi (graduating May 2027), currently interning at **Baraka**, a YC backed fintech in Dubai, where I work on AI agent pipelines, automation, SQL against production data, and full stack features.

 Before that I was building a LangChain and Gemini powered logistics assistant at **Swftbox**, shipping features as a Software Dev Intern at **Pet Republic**, and researching defense strategies for Quanvolutional Neural Networks as a Quantum ML Research Assistant at NYU's Center for Quantum and Topological Systems.